Skip to content

 Finnish researchers found that C-reactive protein (CRP) levels in the blood were substantially lowered when study participants were given a milk drink containing certain probiotic strains.
 CRP is one of the main indicators of excess inflammation in the body.
 In another study5, in 2006, Bifidobacterium lactis was shown to reduce a different inflammatory marker called TNF-alpha.

 Even more interestingly, a recent cohort study of over 33,000 women in Norway, showed that consumption of a specific probiotic dairy drink resulted in reduced placental inflammation.
 Placental inflammation can result in pregnancy complications such as pre-eclampsia, so preventing it can reduce the chances of birth defects and miscarriages.
-Who'd have thought that a simple probiotic dairy drink could have such far-reaching effects in the body as to calm down inflammation at the placenta, and to therefore play a part in protecting a developing foetus!
+Who'd have thought that a simple probiotic dairy drink could potentially have such far-reaching effects in the body as to calm inflammation at the placenta, and to therefore play a part in protecting a developing foetus!

-The research I have just spoken about indicates that taking probiotic supplements that boost the immune system, enabling us to fight infections both systemically and vaginally, whilst also reducing systemic inflammation could be an important contribution to any fertility plan.
+The research I have just discussed indicates that taking probiotic supplements that boost the immune system, enabling us to fight infections both systemically and vaginally, whilst also reducing systemic inflammation could be an important contribution to any fertility plan.
 Probiotic bacteria, it seems, help to improve our overall health in ways that may contribute significantly to our fertility.

 In my opinion, it makes sense to at least consider probiotic supplementation as part of a broader diet and lifestyle overhaul.
 Taking a good quality intestinal health product to support the flora living in the GI tract whilst also supporting a healthy inflammatory response in the body, alongside a more specific 'intimate' health formulation to help prevent against vaginal infections might be the best option.
 The vaginal health product is even more important for those women that have a history of vaginal infections.
-Side-effects are virtually non-existent and it’s ‘’conceivable’’ to think that taking probiotics could be very helpful!
+Side effects are virtually non-existent and it’s 'conceivable’ to think that taking probiotics could be very helpful!

 For further reading on the subject of pregnancy, healthcare practitioners may like to read this earlier blog post: